 These types of structural isomers can be distinguished by infrared spectroscopy.
-The free nitrite ion (e.g. in simple salts such as $NaNO_2$ ) has three fundamental vibrations: a symmetrical stretch ( $\upsilon_s$ ); an unsymmetrical stretch ( $\upsilon_a$ s); and a bending vibration ( $\delta$ ).
+The free nitrite ion (e.g. in simple salts such as NaNO2) has three fundamental vibrations: a symmetrical stretch ( $v_s$ ); an unsymmetrical stretch ( $v{as}$ ); and a bending vibration ( $\delta$ ).
 The motions which the atoms of the nitrite ion undergo when these vibrations occur are shown in the diagram below.
-Note that they will all cause a change in the dipole moment of $NO_2$ , and so are observable in the infrared spectrum.
+Note that they will all cause a change in the dipole moment of NO2-, and so are observable in the infrared spectrum.

 In the noncomplexed nitrite ion, only these three fundamental bands are observed in the infrared spectrum.
 Their values are given in Table II.
-When the nitrite ion coordinates to a metal, the positions of the bands change due to the change in the nature of the bonding of the -(NO2) group.
-In addition, splitting of the bands can occur due to coupling of the vibrations of each -(NO2) group with other groups in the complex.
+When the nitrite ion coordinates to a metal, the positions of the bands change due to the change in the nature of the bonding of the $-(NO_2)$ group.
+In addition, splitting of the bands can occur due to coupling of the vibrations of each $-(NO_2)$ group with other groups in the complex.
 This results in several absorption bands that overlap to form a wide, intense absorption in which individual bands, when they can be observed, are present as shoulders or as relatively broad individual peaks superimposed on the wider envelope of absorptions.

-The positions of $\upsilon_s$ and $\upsilon{as}$ (and $\delta$ , to a lesser extent) are different for each of the possible types of bonding of nitrite to the metal.
+The positions of $v_s$ and $v{as}$ (and $\delta$ , to a lesser extent) are different for each of the possible types of bonding of nitrite to the metal.
 Typical ranges for these vibrations are given in Table II.
-The absorptions that you will observe for your samples are very intense, and thus the base of the absorption envelope will fall outside of these ranges; the absorption maxima, however, generally appear where they are expected.
+The absorptions that you will observe for your samples are very intense, and thus the base of the absorption envelope will fall outside of these ranges; the absorption maxima, however, generally appear in or near the region where they are expected.
 You will also observe infrared absorptions due to stretching and bending vibrations of water if your sample is either damp or hydrated.